 - Implements Board policies as necessary to improve the educational environment.

 - Plans and organizes material for instruction and presents and reinforces lessons as appropriate.

 - Addresses different learning modalities, including auditory, visual and kinesthetic.

 - Uses appropriate classroom management strategies and relates well to the student population.

 - Applicants must have a bachelor's degree from an accredited college or university.

 - Have completed the Substitute Training from a program approved by the Wisconsin Department of Public Instruction (you will need to present a certificate of completion)

-- If you do not have the required training, you can find information on how to obtain it on the Wisconsin Department of Public Instruction's website.
+- If you do not have the required training, see the Licensure section below.

 How to Apply